What is a D&C surgery?

 - If they had an abnormal result from another test, such as a test for uterine cancer

-- Doctors can also do a D&C for other reasons.
-In pregnant or recently pregnant women, a doctor can do a D&C to:
+- Doctors can also perform a D&C for other reasons.
+In pregnant or recently pregnant women, a doctor can perform a D&C procedure to:

 - Remove any pregnancy tissue that is left in the uterus after a miscarriage – A miscarriage is when a pregnancy ends on its own before the baby can live outside the womb.